 A mother, father and a 20-some year old son were waiting.
 The young man was lounging back on the exam table.
 When his mom saw Dr. Coleman, she caught him up in a huge embrace, and with tears in her eyes said quietly, “Thank you.
 We’ve got our son back.”

 Timmy had broken his femur (thigh bone) in his final soccer game of his senior year in high school.
 Surgery, pain medication, and an inability to quit using Oxycontin robbed him—and his family—of the soccer scholarship he’d received.
 His surgeon stopped writing scripts and Timmy shortly turned to heroin: available, cheap, and –having lost his scholarship—a great way to obliterate the pain of lost dreams.
 Two years into his heroin use, his parents had found the Coleman Institute.
 At the time I met him, Timmy was six months clean.
-He’d gone through our innovative outpatient opioid detox program and had received long acting naltrexone therapy for the last six months to reduce craving and prevent relapse.
+He’d gone through our innovative outpatient opioid detox program and had received long acting naltrexone therapy for the last six months to reduce craving and reduce the risk of relapse.

 I was quite humbled.
 I didn’t have a grasp at the time of the experience of good people ravaged by excessive prescribing habits, some of which caused people to get their drugs illegally.
 Drugs like fentanyl, Dilaudid®, Roxicodone®, hydrocodone, the Percocet® family, methadone, and good old heroin.